 - Career Progression: Improve productivity through retention, upskilling and reskilling

 - Diversity: Growing and strengthening the workforce through diversity

 - Sustainability: Improving the Industries’ attention to environmental sustainability by establishing how relevant sustainability principles can be incorporated into appropriate training products.

 As an overarching tool, ConCOVE will establish a Career Framework for the construction and infrastructure industries.
 This framework will be used to map different job types and levels, and measure transitions into and out of these jobs and levels by priority groups.
 It will also be used to determine and advise what training and what intervention strategies should be applied at what stages of the framework.

 ConCOVE is governed by a Board.
 The Board is comprised primarily of people from the industries.
 One Co-Chair (who must be from industry) is Graham Burke, who is the Construction Accord’s CoVE Stream Leader.
 The other Co-Chair (who must be Māori) is currently Phil Hokianga from Vertical Horizonz.
-Paul Hollings, General Manager, Tech Park, representing MIT is also on the Board.
-Other positions will be filled once the ConCOVE Membership is stood up later in the year.
+Martin Carroll, MIT Deputy Chief Executive Academic, representing MIT, is also on the Board.
+For information on our Board Members, please see Our Board.

 Sign-up as a ConCOVE member today.